 2. Bandit Pinot Grigio

 This Bandit Pinot Grigio offers the delightful combination of a budget-friendly price and a taste you’ll love.
 It’s produced and boxed in Napa County and includes notes of green apple, citrus and peach.
 The refreshing experience pairs wonderfully with a range of foods, including cheeses, salads and other greens, too.
 Plus, the occasional hit of tartness keeps your taste buds awake and always eager for another sip.
-This 1L bottle is perfect for tailgates, camping trips and other adventures on-the-go.
+This 1L bottle is one of the best boxed wines for tailgates, camping trips and other adventures.